abstractFlo/atlas-docs/documentation/shared/utilsservice.md

 #### eventOnce\(eventName: string, listener: \(...args: any\[\]\) =&gt; void\)

-Listen for event once time
+Listen for an event once

 ```typescript
 UtilsService.eventOnce('eventName', (...args: any []) =>  {